 Other top options across the state include Virginia Beach, Chincoteague Island or even a local Virginia winery or B&B. I love exploring our gorgeous state myself so am always happy to share secret spots or gorgeous places I’ve discovered along the way!

-Now that you know how to get married in Virginia, it’s time to start planning your adventure!
+Now that you know how to legally elope in Virginia, it’s time to start planning your adventure!
 I’m excited to hear what you dream up and I am always so happy to help with your elopement photography.
 If you have any questions about planning your Virginia elopement or how your elopement ideas might work for photography, please reach out!
 I’d love to meet you and start creating your elopement — a unique, exciting and fun occasion that seriously won’t be like anything else!